 Both common sense and right-of-way laws should be followed on the road.
 Drivers are supposed to drive defensively and never assume that another driver will yield the right of way.
 Unfortunately, many motorists fail to yield the right of way, and they may drive negligently or aggressively, increasing the probability that they will get into a serious accident with either another motorist or a pedestrian.
 Failures to yield are a common cause of collisions.
-At Black & DePaoli, our California car accident attorneys can help you pursue damages if you were hurt as a result of another driver’s failure to yield.
+At The Law Office of Black & DePaoli, PC, our California car accident attorneys can help you pursue damages if you were hurt as a result of another driver’s failure to yield.

 Assert Your Rights After a Failure to Yield Accident